RossNordby/scratchpad/README.md

 # scratchpad

 The main object of interest in this repo right now is the prototype tree implementation under SIMDPrototyping/Trees/SingleArray.
 The application is currently configured to compare the performance of the old BEPUphysics broad phase with this tree.
+For more information, see the blog post: http://www.bepuphysics.com/blog/2015/9/19/blazing-fast-trees.html

 There are also a few worse tree implementations and some SIMD solver fiddling.